 Failure is like a woman you accidentally bumped into on the street.
 She follows you home and lives in your shadow.
 Ever so often, she reminds you of how you met.

-And failure cheerfully responds, “That’s all I ever wanted—to work for you, in whatever way you choose.”
+And Failure cheerfully responds, “That’s all I ever wanted—to teach you some wisdom and move out of your way.”

 Make failure your teacher, not your undertaker.— Zig Ziglar

-- Failure is transitory, but she stays with you as long as you allow her.
+- Failure is transitory, but she harasses you as long as you allow her.

 - Failure challenges you to do something differently to obtain different results.

-- Failure is not your enemy; you sabotage her mission if you treat her like one.
+- Failure is not your enemy but she will sabotage your purpose if you treat her like one.